 - Mini box of Nerds candies as a free gift.

 The same week, I also received a care package from home with my favorite American products which included some of the goodies below. 😉 So yup, I’m a happy camper!

 Last thing.
 If you’ve gone full native and never want anything from home, that’s more than fine.
 To each his (or her) own.

 Companies like My Little America exist for people looking for American food in France.
 If something as simple as a food product from home makes us happy, I’d consider that a win.
 With a store like My Little America, those of us living in France can easily and affordably treat ourselves.

 Sometimes all it takes is a simple comfort to make a foreign land feel more like home.

 Do you live abroad?
+Where do you find American products in France?
 What do you miss from home?